quilix/fast-notes/linux-sound-ALSA.md

 Due to all these features, the access to soundcards through a single special file is not enough.
 As you can see in [3, sec 7.2] more special files canb be provided for a single
-soundcard: "Each of these features have their own device driver interface.
+soundcard: (as of 1995) "Each of these features have their own device driver interface.
 For digital samples it is /dev/dsp, for the frequency modulation it is /dev/sequencer and for the midi interface it is /dev/midi.
 The sound settings (like volume, balance or bass) can be controlled via the /dev/mixer interface.
 For compatibility reasons a /dev/audio device exists which can read SUN data."

+As you can see, there are many thing to know about soundcards: you must know what the device files are.
+Why you need many device files for a sound card.
+You must know the capabilities of your sound card (does it support MIDI? dors it support a mixer?, etc).
+And you must know  stuff about digital sound.

+So be prepared with patiens.
+There is along way you habe to walk in order to understand how sound is processed.
+In 2022 there we have ALSA that takes the responsability of providing special device files to the user.

 # Playing with sounds